hule123/https-github.com-bczhangbczhang/README.md

 #The experimental results of the comparison algorithm are directly quoted from the corresponding papers.

 #Acknowledgement
-This demo is partially referenced to the code of Orientation Response Networks(ORN,`http://zhouyanzhao.github.io/ORN/`) If you use this demo please cite our paper and ORN.
+This demo is partially based on the code of Orientation Response Networks(ORN,`http://zhouyanzhao.github.io/ORN/`) If you use this demo please cite our paper and ORN.

 #bibtex: